 This part overviews the OSI model, MMS protocol, and the used devices in the IEC 61850 network.
 Then, different packets (GOOSE, Report, and Sample Value) and services (for time synchronization, master-slave, client/server, and publisher/subscriber) are presented in this module.

 Part 4: Overview of the main features of IEC 61850-Part II

 The concept of object-oriented modeling and the data modeling of IEC 61850 are presented in this part.
 Then different types of GOOSE messages, report control blocks, and SCL files are introduced.
 This part also presents the connection terminals, communication, and time synchronization ports of a merging unit installed in the process bus lab setup.

 Part 5: IEC 61850 data structure and data format-Part I

 Initial IEC 61850 settings in DIGSI 5 and the connection between the information routing matrix and IEC 61850 structure editor are presented in this part.
-The device is opened via OMICRON IEDScout and the data structure of the IED and the relation of them and the IEC 61850 signals in DIGSI 5 are explained.
+The device is opened via OMICRON IEDScout and the data structure of the IED and the relation between them and the IEC 61850 signals in DIGSI 5 are explained.
 Then the device is exported with different IEC 61850 data formats and different sections of the exported files are explained in detail.
 To understand the interoperability of IEC 61850, a device from another manufacturer (SEL) is also exported and different sections of this file are explained.